Changes

 Barclays' Bank closed and the building divided into premises for a bookmaker and a fast food outlet.
 I assume that the former makes good use of the old strong room!

 The various garages (including Moore's, Shell, Heron, Total, Texaco, Hart Dene and Murco) are now described on a dedicated, illustrated, page.
+Only the filling station on the site that was Moore's on the A30 remains.

 The former Morris' removals business' yard behind Hart Dene garage has been replaced by retirement flats.
 More about Hartdene here.

 The Catholic Church built an extension on the front to provide extra space.
 The Bagshot Evangelical Church has renamed itself the Brook Church in recognition of the fact that they serve the whole of the Windle Brook area, not just Bagshot.
-St Anne's Church has built a new Church Centre behind the church, the old Parish Hall will continue to be available for community use, though it has not been used much for dances for a long time.
+St Anne's Church has built a new Church Centre behind the church, the old Parish Hall continues to be available for community use, though it has not been used much for dances for a long time.

 Advert is here